Using Windows Authentication with Microsoft SQL Server

 file in a text editor.

-The connection settings need to be changed to enable Windows authentication, add ;integratedSecurity=true
+The connection string will need to be updated to enable Windows authentication.
+Add ;integratedSecurity=true

 to the connection string: